Rivne: World War II

 In 1939, as a result of the Molotov–Ribbentrop Pact and the partition of Poland, Rivne was occupied by the Soviet Union.
-From December of the same year Rivne became the center of the newly established Rivne Oblast, within the Ukrainian SSR.
+Starting December of that year Rivne became the center of the newly established Rivne Oblast in the Ukrainian SSR.

 On 28 June 1941 Rivne was invaded by the 6th army of Nazi Germany.
-On August 20, the Nazis declared it the administrative center of Reichskommissariat Ukraine.
-A prison for the Gestapo was opened on Belaia Street.
-In November 8-13, German actor Olaf Bach was flown to the city to perform for the German forces.
+On 20 August, the Nazis declared it the administrative center of Reichskommissariat Ukraine.
+A Gestapo prison opened on Belaia Street.
 Roughly half of Rivne's inhabitants were Jewish.

-On November 6-8, 17,500 Jewish adults from Rivne were shot to death or thrown alive into a large pit in a pine grove in Sosenki.
-6,000 Jewish children suffered the same fate at a nearby site.
-The city's remaining Jews were sent to the Rivne Ghetto.
+On 6–8 November, 17,500 Jewish adults from Rivne were shot to death or thrown alive into a large pit in a pine grove in Sosenki, a nearby wooded area (sometimes referred to as Sosenki Forest), and 6,000 Jewish children suffered the same fate at a nearby site.
+From 8-13 November German actor Olaf Bach was flown to the city to perform for the German forces.
+The city's remaining Jews were sent to Rivne Ghetto.
 In July 1942, they were sent 70 km north to Kostopil and shot to death.
-The ghetto was subsequently liquidated.

 On 2 February 1944, the city was captured by the Red Army in the Battle of Rivne, and remained under Soviet control until Ukraine regained its independence on the break-up of the USSR in 1991.
+Poles from Rivne were deported to Poland's new borders after 1945.

 Post-war era

-In 1958, a TV tower began broadcasting in the city; in 1969, the first trolley ran through the city; in 1969, Rivne airport was opened.
+In 1958, a TV tower began broadcasting in the city; in 1969, the first trolley ran through the city; in 1969, Rivne airport opened.
 In 1983, the city celebrated its 700th anniversary.

-On 11 June 1991, the Ukrainian parliament officially renamed the city Rivne according to the rules of Ukrainian orthography, whereas it had previously been known as Rovno.
+On 11 June 1991, the Ukrainian parliament officially renamed the city Rivne according to the rules of Ukrainian orthography.
+It had previously been known as Rovno.

-In 1992, a memorial complex of 20 thousand square meters was established at the site of the World War II massacre to commemorate the killing of 17,500 Jews there in November 1941 during the Holocaust, commemorating the mass grave with an obelisk inscribed in Yiddish, Hebrew and Ukrainian.

-On 6 June 2012, the World War II Jewish burial site was vandalised, allegedly as part of an antisemitic act.

 Russo-Ukrainian War

-On March 14, 2022, Rivne TV Tower has experienced heavy missile attack by Russian troops.
+On 14 March 2022, Rivne TV Tower has experienced heavy missile attack by Russian troops.
 The tower was damaged and an administrative room was destroyed.
 As a result of attack 20 people were killed and nine injured.

-On June 25, 2022, 4 people were killed by a Russian missile attack in Sarny.
+Population

+Ethnic groups

+Distribution of the population by ethnicity according to the 2001 Ukrainian census:

+Language

+Distribution of the population by native language according to the 2001 census:

+According to a survey conducted by the International Republican Institute in April–May 2023, 96% of the city's population spoke Ukrainian at home, and 3% spoke Russian.

+Geography

 Climate

 Rivne has a moderate continental climate with cold, snowy winters and warm summers.
 Snow cover usually lasts from November until March.
 The average annual precipitation is 598 mm June and July being the wettest months and January and February the driest.